Aaaah Every homeschool mama’s dream- getting the new school year’s supplies and curriculum all planned out and organized.

 They both LOVED the pioneer era, so I thought for our gap year doing an Early American History study would work out well!
 We chose Beautiful Feet Books Early American Primary Jumbo Literature Pack for our curriculum this year.
 I am truly 100% excited!

-We have done 2 years of other cultures/world history so I thought this year we could take a break from that while we enjoy a little bit of studying closer to home, before we jump back into world cultures/world history with Core A again.
+We have done 2 years of other cultures/world history so I thought this year we could take a break from that (though I think I may have a couple of future ap world history students!) while we enjoy a little bit of studying closer to home, before we jump back into world cultures/world history with Core A again.

 2017 Curriculum Choices (Kindergarten age 6, Preschool age 4)